maguialiaga/maguialiaga/README.md

 ✨Create new apps

-✨Find a job that relates to me and my design aspirations.
+✨Get a job that relates to me and my design aspirations

-✨Find a job that is challenging
+✨Get a job that is challenging

 - ❓ Ask me about anything related to PERN stack and related technologies

-- ⚡ Fun fact: I ❤️ 🐶s & traveling to new places
+- 😜 Fun fact: I ❤️ 🐶s & traveling to new places

 <br/>